solvcon/solvcon/doc/source/tutorial.rst

 Assume:

 - SOLVCON is compiled without problems.
-See :doc:`index` for more information.
+See :doc:`the homepage <index>` for more information.
 - The compiled SOLVCON is located at ``$SCSRC``.
 - You are using bash.